-Treatment Technique (TT) - A treatment technique is a required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique (TT) - A treatment technique is a required process intended to reduce the level of contaminants in drinking water.

 Maximum Contaminant Level (MCL) - The "Maximum Allowed" (MCL) is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to MCLGs as feasible using the best available treatment technology.